somex6/Darey.io-Projects/project16.md

-# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1
+# AUTOMATING INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1
 ## INTRODUCTION
 This project demonstrates how the AWS infrastructure for 2 websites that was built manually in [project 15](https://github.com/somex6/Darey.io-Projects/blob/main/project15.md) is automated with the use of **Terraform**.